You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-At the Law Offices of Jason E. Taylor, our Charlotte, Hickory, Greenville and Columbia attorneys assist clients with two types of automobile-related fraud: repair fraud and used vehicle fraud.
+At the Law Offices of Jason E. Taylor, our Charlotte, Hickory, Greenville, Columbia, and Rock Hill attorneys assist clients with two types of automobile-related fraud: repair fraud and used vehicle fraud.

-For any repair involving moderate or greater damage, performing body work without looking up the manufacturer’s specifications is all but guaranteeing that your vehicle will not be repaired properly.
-Simply put, the specifications are too precise and vary so much from one vehicle to the next, that no repair technician could have them memorized.
-Modern vehicles are built to precise measurements and even a variation of a few millimeters could cause a vehicle to not respond in the manner it was intended to in the case of a crash.
+For any repair involving moderate or more significant damage, performing bodywork without looking up the manufacturer’s specifications is all but guaranteeing that the shop will not repair your vehicle correctly.
+Simply put, the specifications are too precise and vary so much from one vehicle to the next that no repair technician could have them memorized.
+Modern cars are built to precise measurements, and even a variation of a few millimeters could cause a vehicle to not respond in the manner it was intended to in the case of a crash.

 The scary part is that very few vehicle owners know when their vehicle has been improperly repaired.
-For most people, they just look to see if the paint looks good and as long as everything is in order, they consider it a good job.
+Most people just look to see if the paint looks good, and as long as everything is in order, they consider it a good job.
 Bad repair shops know this and are banking on it.

 If you believe you are the victim of repair fraud, the Law Offices of Jason E. Taylor may be able to help.
-With offices in Charlotte, Hickory, Greenville North Carolina and Columbia South Carolina.
+We have offices in Charlotte, Hickory, Greenville, North Carolina, Rock Hill, and Columbia, South Carolina, for your convenience.
 Call us today to discuss your case and see if we can help you.

 Used Vehicle Fraud